godot-go/godot-go/README.md

 For those that are familiar with GDScript and are curious to see the code, here's an example class representing a [Player Charater](test/pkg/gdnativetest/object_player_character.go) in a 2D Top-down game.

+### Platforms and Support

+My development environment is on Ubuntu 20.04; therefore, support for Linux is primary for the project.
+The project also compiles for Windows and MacOS, but issues may pop up that might not be caught by the continuous integration process.
+Please feel free to file issues as they come up.

+You can find me (surgical#3758) on the [Godot Engine Discord](https://discord.gg/qvPZCG) servers.
+I primarily focus in the **gdnative-dev** room.

 ### Generating Codegen

 There is a bit of codegen as part of godot-go.
 If you've made modifications to the generation, the goimports package will need to be installed to run `go generate`: